enkidevs/curriculum/linux/user-and-file-management/bash-environment/linux-shell-variables.md

 ## Revision

-Which of these variable declarations will throw an error?
+Which of these variable declarations will throw an error in bash?

 ```bash
 a="foobar"